PRIVATE SCHOOL ACCREDITATION IN TEXAS

 Recognition in Texas

-In partnership with our colleagues at the Center for the Advancement of Christian Education (CACE), CSI is excited to offer the process outlined below to obtain candidacy with provisional accreditation status for schools in Texas!
+CSI is excited to offer the process outlined below to obtain candidacy with provisional accreditation status for schools in Texas!
 CSI is recognized by the Texas Private School Accreditation Commission (TEPSAC) and by the Texas Commissioner of Education as an approved accrediting association in the state of Texas.
-A private school that is provisionally accredited by CSI is recognized and acknowledged by TEPSAC and by the Texas Education Agency (TEA) as an accredited private school in Texas with the same privileges and opportunities extended to state accredited private schools and will also be eligible to receive education savings account (ESA) funds.
+A private school that is provisionally accredited by CSI is recognized and acknowledged by TEPSAC and by the Texas Education Agency (TEA) as an accredited private school in Texas with the same privileges and opportunities extended to state accredited private schools and will also be eligible to receive Texas Education Freedom Account (TEFA) funds.

-CSI is honored to accredit schools throughout the United States, including New City Classical Academy in Bettendorf, IA.
+CSI is honored to provisionally accredit schools in Texas, including Limestone Christian Academy in Thornton, TX.

 The CSI Process for Building a Strong Foundation